 Probate litigation refers to a number of different types of cases associated with disputing a trust, seeking redress for breach of fiduciary duty, contesting a will, quieting property title, addressing undue influence or capacity issues, handling tortious interference with expected inheritance claims or securing property that was wrongfully taken.
 This is the process through which individuals, such as beneficiaries look to address an alleged wrong regarding someone’s will or trust.

-Anytime there are questions about what a loved one is doing or has done with tehri estate, or in cases in which you have been appointed as a trustee or executor and questions are being asked about the administration of the estate, you can benefit from hiring a probate litigation attorney in Indiana.
-A probate litigation attorney is retained as soon as possible in the best case scenario to resolve common trust, will and estate issues.
-These can include;
+Anytime there are questions about what a loved one is doing or has done with tehri estate, or in cases in which you have been appointed as a trustee or executor and questions are being asked about the administration of the estate, you can benefit from experienced representation.
+Issues that they can help address include:

 - Claims of mental incapacity in which a beneficiary argues that the decedent did not have the appropriate Breach of fiduciary duty which include claims that someone who has been appointed to serve in the role of personal representative has failed to fulfill the requirements of their trust or will.